 Second Mortgage vs. Home Equity Loan: Is There a Difference?

-As a homeowner, it’s likely you’ve been paying your mortgage payments for some time and feeling good about the equity you’re building.
+As a homeowner, you’ve likely been paying your mortgage for some time and feeling good about the equity you’re building.
 Now, something’s come up.
-You may need money to renovate, make repairs, cover a large expense, or make a major purchase, such as an RV, or even to buy another home.
+You may need money to renovate, make repairs, cover a large expense, or make a major purchase, such as an RV or another home.
+You’re then pondering: second mortgage vs. home equity loan?

-You’re pondering: second mortgage vs. home equity loan.
-But what do these terms really mean for you?
+But what do these terms really mean?
 In this guide, we’ll clarify these homeowner borrowing tools and help you determine which option might be best for your situation.

 How Much Is Your Home Worth Now?